asccigcc/dot-files/README.md

 - Tmux

 ## Installation

 First of all clone the repo or download, after that run the `Makefile` in the following way:

 ```
 make init
 ```

-This command will copy all your dots in the home path.
+This command will copy all the dots files on the home path.